Seventh at the turn, an Olympic champion at the end.

 This was about going out in style.

-Le Clos finished in 51.44, patting Phelps on the shoulder after tying for silver with Russia's Evgeny Korotyshkin.
+Phelps touched in 51.21 seconds to beat out the guy who edged him in the 200 fly, Chad le Clos.
+The South African touched in 51.44, tying for silver with Russia's Evgeny Korotyshkin.
 Cavic tied for fourth in 51.81, not even close to Phelps in their final meeting.

 "I cannot be compared to Michael Phelps," said Cavic, who also plans to retire after the London Games.
 "I'm a one-trick pony."